New Jersey v. Dharun Ravi: Second planned webcam viewing

-Clementi suicide and Ravi's apologies
+Clementi's suicide and Ravi's apologies

-On the evening of September 22, the day after Ravi's second webcam transmission attempt, Clementi left the dorm room, got food, and, around 6:30 p.m., headed toward the George Washington Bridge.
+On the evening of September 22, the day after Ravi's second webcam transmission attempt, Clementi left the dorm room and got food.
+At around 6:30 p.m., he headed toward the George Washington Bridge.
 By 8:42 p.m., Clementi had made his way to the George Washington Bridge and posted from his cell phone on Facebook, "Jumping off the gw bridge sorry."

 Five minutes after Clementi posted on Facebook, Ravi sent the first of two final messages to Clementi.
-The messages were sent after Ravi had been visited that afternoon by the resident assistant and told of Clementi's complaint:"I want to explain what happened.
+The messages were sent after Ravi had been visited that afternoon by the resident assistant and told of Clementi's complaint:I want to explain what happened.
 Sunday night when you requested to have someone over I didn't realize you wanted the room in private.
 I went to Molly's room and I was showing her how I set up my computer so I can access it from anywhere.
 I turned on my camera and saw you in the corner of the screen and I immediately closed it.
 I felt uncomfortable and guilty of what happened.
 Obviously I told people what occurred so they could give me advice.
 Then Tuesday when you requested the room again I wanted to make sure what happened Sunday wouldn't happen again and not to video chat me from 930 to 12.
 Just in case, I turned my camera away and put my computer to sleep so even if anyone tried it wouldn't work.
 I wanted to make amends for Sunday night.
-I'm sorry if you heard something distorted and disturbing but I assure you all my actions were good natured."
+I'm sorry if you heard something distorted and disturbing but I assure you all my actions were good natured.

 The prosecution noted that the apology came after Ravi learned he faced discipline by Rutgers.
 Prosecutor Julia McClure said that the apology was one of "many attempts" by Ravi to "dilute, cover up and explain, in other words to tamper with the facts and to fabricate evidence that could be looked on as favorable to him."

 Ten minutes later, Ravi texted again: